Teaching and Engagement

 Teaching & Training

-The Hub builds on the Rutgers School of Social Work’s long history of offering specialized programs in aging for students.
-Our curriculum on aging emphasizes excellence in social work practice with older adults, families, and communities.
+The Rutgers University School of Social Work has a long history of offering specialized training and education on aging.
+Our curriculum emphasizes excellence in social work practice with older adults, families, and communities.
 We help students develop as leaders for the field of aging based on social work skills and values.

 -